UA Compatibility with Apple Silicon Macs

 - Click OK, then restart your Mac for the changes to take effect.

-Follow the UAD installation instructions for Big Sur on Intel Macs
+Follow the UAD installation instructions for Big Sur or Monterey on Intel Macs

 - After the security policy is set with above instructions, UAD software can be installed.

-Known issues with UA software on Apple Silicon Macs
+Using UA software on Apple Silicon M1 Macs

 All UA Software

-- All UA software currently runs under Apple’s Rosetta translation layer for Intel software.
+- All other UA software currently runs under Apple’s Rosetta translation layer for Intel software.

 - If Rosetta is not yet installed (if you’ve never run Intel-based software on your Apple Silicon Mac), make sure the computer is connected to the internet before running UA software to trigger the Rosetta download from Apple.